-5. RELATIONSHIP WITH SHARIAH COMMITTEE
+5 RELATIONSHIP WITH SHARIAH COMMITTEE

-- 5.1.
-While the Shariah Committee has distinct responsibilities in relation to Shariah matters, the Board remains responsible for the direction and control of the Company's business and risk strategies. - 5.2.
-In ensuring that the Board's direction/decision(s) cover Shariah aspects, the Board shall invite a member of the Company's Shariah Committee, as nominated by the Shariah Committee, to attend every Board meeting, in which the Board may: - 5.2.1. request for updates on matters discussed in the Shariah Committee meeting(s); - 5.2.2. seek any clarification from the Shariah Committee member; and - 5.2.3. request for any matters to be deliberated or further deliberated in the Shariah Committee meeting.
+- 5.1 While the Shariah Committee has distinct responsibilities in relation to Shariah matters, the Board remains responsible for the direction and control of the Company's business and risk strategies. - 5.2 The Board must have due regard to any decisions or advice of the Shariah Committee on Shariah issues relating to the operations, business, affairs or activities of the Company, whereby, the Board is required to:

+- 5.2.1. give sufficient attention to the facts, rationale and basis for any decisions or advice of the Shariah committee before arriving at its own decision; and - 5.2.2. give fair consideration to the implications of implementing any decisions or advice of the Shariah committee. - 5.3 The Board may invite a member of the Company's Shariah Committee, as appointed by the Board or as nominated by the Shariah Committee, to attend a Board meeting, in which the Board may: - 5.3.1. request for updates on matters discussed in the Shariah Committee meeting(s); - 5.3.2. seek any clarification from the Shariah Committee member; and